Chris Payton-Jones

-Chris Payton-Jones (born August 13, 1995) is an American professional football cornerback for the St. Louis Battlehawks of the United Football League (UFL).
-He played college football at Nebraska.
+Chris Payton-Jones (August 13, 1995 – April 11, 2026) was an American professional football player who was a cornerback in the National Football League (NFL) and United Football League (UFL).
+He played college football for the Nebraska Cornhuskers.

 College career

-Payton-Jones started 26 games for Nebraska over the course of three seasons.
-As a junior, he had three interceptions, 10 pass breakups and 37 tackles, including three for loss and one sack and was named All-Big Ten honorable mention.
-Payton-Jones missed the first half of his senior season due to a knee injury.
+Payton-Jones started 26 games for the Cornhuskers over the course of four seasons at the University of Nebraska–Lincoln.
+As a junior, he had 3 interceptions, 10 pass breakups, and 37 tackles (including three for loss), and one sack and was named All-Big Ten honorable mention.
+Payton-Jones missed the first half of his senior season due to a knee injury, but returned to the field to start the Cornhuskers' last six games.